defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/challenges/intermediate/solidity.md

 ### **How to Submit Your Work**
 - All work for your chosen challenge must be committed to the **GitHub repository** assigned to you during onboarding.
-- Structure your commits clearly, with meaningful messages that outline the progress of your work, see [Git Practices](/docs/processes/github/git-practices.md) for reference.
+- Structure your commits clearly, with meaningful messages that outline the progress of your work.
+See [Git Practices](/docs/processes/github/git-practices.md) for reference.
 - Ensure your final submission is well-organized, with supporting files, diagrams, or models included as needed.

 ## 🍀 Good luck!